dibdobrob/traffordtrails/_posts/2017-06-30-participant_feedback.md

 ---
 layout: article
-title: Participant feedback
+title: "Participant feedback"
-excerpt: 2017 Participant feedback
+subtitle: "2017 Participant feedback"
-label: race-2017
+categories: photo
 ---

 Immediately after the 2017 race feedback came flooding in via email, facebook and twitter.
 Well done to both the race team and the participants!
 The event was definitely a great success.